 - Don't make any large purchases or leases i.e. no new car, appliances or furniture

 Also, if you are shopping for lenders, do it within a two week period as the credit industry will see all the pulls are similar and only ding you once.

 A lender's Pre-Qual tells the home Seller you made preliminary moves to get an estimate of how much you can borrow.

 A Pre-Approved Letter is in addition to the required Pre-Qual Form.
 It will include the homes address as well as the lender making a deeper dive into your finances.
-Once your lender has spent more time reviewing your documentation of assets, work history, credit, credit history and did a preliminary estimate of the homes value they can give you a Pre-Approval Letter.
-Together the Pre-Qual and Pre-Approval make your offer stronger as the Seller will your lender is highly confident you will get the funds to buy the home.
+Once your lender has spent more time reviewing your documentation of assets, work history, credit, credit history and has a preliminary estimate of the homes value they can give you a Pre-Approval Letter.
+Together the Pre-Qual and Pre-Approval make your offer stronger as the Seller will see your lender is highly confident you will get the funds to buy the home.